uccser/cs-field-guide/text/en/chapters/coding-compression.md

 It's normally presented as a way of compressing textual documents, and while it can do that reasonably well, it works much better in combination with Ziv-Lempel coding (see below).

 But let's start with a very simple textual example.
-This example language uses only 4 different characters, and yet is incredibly important to us: it's the language used to represent DNA, which is made up of sequences of four characters A, C, G and T).
+This example language uses only 4 different characters, and yet is incredibly important to us: it's the language used to represent DNA, which is made up of sequences of four characters A, C, G and T.
-For example, the 4.6 million characters representing an E.coli DNA sequence happens to start with:
+For example, the 4.6 million characters representing an *E.coli* DNA sequence happens to start with:

 ```
 agcttttcattct